ya7ya/ntwitter/README.md

 ## Installation

-You can install ntwitter and its dependencies with npm: `npm install ntwitter`.
+You can install ntwitter and its dependencies with npm: `npm install ntwitter`......

 ## Getting started